StevenLiCOF/DSCB_Project_2_Group/day_09/pair.md

 you its guess and you will input if it's too high or low.
 No cheating!
 Also try to implement a strategy that does not have a blatant weakness (meaning you shouldn't be able to beat it every time by picking a specific number).
+Try to find the best strategy for the computer to win as much as possible.